Civic Engagement Minor

 Take action with service learning opportunities

 Through coursework and community involvement, you will achieve an increased awareness of society's challenging problems.
 Want to work hands-on with your community?
 You’ll have the opportunity to gain direct experience working with a local organization, progressing from learning about social problems to actively working toward a resolution.
-In fact, in a typical year at Cornell, more than 650 students volunteer 15,000 hours for community service, most of it locally, for a value of $428,100.
+In fact, in a typical year at Cornell, more than 350 students volunteer 1,800 hours for a value of over $57,000.
 There are many ways to get involved.

 Alumni support Tanzania Water Projects